danielcyrus/SimpleNeuralNetwork/README.md

 This a sample of neural network implementation from scratch without any library.

 <p>Simply run <b>python3 runTest.py</b></p>
-<p>The progress will show you the percentage of 600000 mnist images:<br>
+<p>The progress will show you the percentage of 600000 mnist images training:<br>
 <img src="images/progress.png">
 <p>Custom dataset also can train with a range of 0.0 to 1.0 for each pixel, thus, images should be divided by 255.0</p>
 <b> img = img / 255.0</b>